Chapter Ten: The First Rule

 “So you do have a problem with it!”
 I said triumphantly.

 “I am not homophobic!” said Justicar angrily.
 She struggled to find the right words.
 “It didn’t matter who I was having sex with!
-I –”
+The problem is that I chose to devalue my body that way at all –”

 “I put myself in that situation willingly.”